 All the usual bathroom facilities are available in the washroom, specially built for yurt dwellers as an exercise in low-impact building techniques, re-using 18th century bricks with mud and lime mortars, timber beams cut from out own trees, sheep's wool insulation, a solar panel for a roof and stained glass windows to add colour to your light.
 It has a large cast iron bath and a shower and w.c..

-Rates are £35 per person per night and there's room for a child or two on small futons at a reduced rate.
+Rates are £30 per person per night and there's room for a child or two on small futons at a reduced rate of £15.
 All bedding and towels are provided, with sleeping bags for children.
 We supply you with a basket of logs for the woodstove but if you want loads of firewood, say for heating the outside bath, then we may ask you for an extra fiver.
 After all, there are only so many trees on the planet and it takes a lot of work to chop them down.

 Tithe Farm is an 18th century farmhouse by the Lincolnshire coast ten miles east of Louth.
 It is situated on a quiet country lane set in over six acres of gardens.
-Our gardening emphasis, beyond growing much of our fruit and veg, is on providing habitat for wildlife and a diverity of wild-flowers and the needs of bees, butterflies and other invertebrates.
-There is a badger set and foxes, deer, rabbits and hares, freguently pass through.
+Our gardening emphasis, beyond growing much of our fruit and veg, is on providing habitat for wildlife and a diversity of wild-flowers and the needs of bees, butterflies and other invertebrates.
+There is a badger set and foxes, deer, rabbits and hares, frequently pass through.
 Water voles nest in the boundary dyke.
 Several species of birds are regular nesters and many more can be watched.
-Over the 26 years we've been here it has all become more of a nature reserve than a conventional garden.
+There's a good chance of seeing a barn owl in the evening.
+Over the 27 years we've been here it has all become more of a nature reserve than a conventional garden.
 One particularly unconventional feature is the Labyrinth.

 We find many of our visitors have enjoyed the film Story of the Weeping Camel, directed by Byambasuren Davaa.
 And who wouldn't.